 2. Preheat the oven to 325˚F and lightly spray a 9” x 13” rectangular baking pan with cooking oil.
 Then line the pan with a sheet of parchment paper (the cooking oil will help the paper stick).

 4. Place the cream cheese, mascarpone cheese, and 3 tablespoons of flour in the bowl of a standing mixer, fitted with a paddle attachment.
+Split the vanilla bean lengthwise and scrape the seeds into the batter.
 Beat until blended and fluffy.
 Add the honey and beat until incorporated.
 Add the eggs, one at a time beating between additions until each is incorporated.
 You may want to scrape down the sides with a large spatula between each addition.

 5. Gently spoon about 2/3 of the cheesecake filling over the graham cracker crust, spreading it out evenly, being careful as to not disturb the crust too much.
 Then add the lavender syrup to the remaining 1/3 cheesecake batter in the bowl.
 Blend well with a large spatula until the batter is a uniform lavender color.
 Then spoon, in batches, the lavender filling on top of the cheesecake, spacing each spoonful about 1” apart.
 I “dug” a little into the plain cheesecake batter to try to get as much of the lavender batter in one spot.